hackondata/workshops/README.md

 How to communicate: use [#workshops channel of TAS Slack](https://torontoapachespark.slack.com/messages/workshops/).

-** If you aren't a member; send an email to mehrdad@gmail.com with _Slack Invitation Request_ as the subject
+** If you aren't a member; send an email to mehrdad@tranquant.com with _Slack Invitation Request_ as the subject

+## View your profile and your points:
+http://hackondata.com:9999/api/hackathon/profile?token=your-private_id  // find `your-private_id` in your Registration Confirmation E-mail

 ## Schedule: